FlameHorizon/Lapis/doc/CollectionExt/All.md

 ### Returns

 `Boolean` <br>
-`true` if every element of the source sequence passes the test in the specified predicate, or if the sequence is empty; otherwise, `false`.
+`True` if every element of the source sequence passes the test in the specified predicate, or if the sequence is empty; otherwise, `False`.

 ### Errors